apter-tech/junit5-robolectric-extension/README.md

 * **Parallel Execution:** Parallel test execution is not yet supported.
 We're actively working on addressing this limitation in future releases.
 * **Configuration:**
     * Robolectric `@Config`'s sdk parameter annotation can only be set on most outer test class.
     * `@ResourcesMode`, `@LooperMode`, `GraphicsMode` annotations can only be set on most outer test class.
 * **Experimental Status:** This extension is still under development, and its API might change in future versions.

 ## Installation

-1. Add the Gradle Plugin Portal and Maven Central and Google's Maven repository to your project's `settings.gradle` file:
+1. Add the Gradle Plugin Portal and Maven Central and Google's Maven repository to your project' s `settings.gradle` file:

 <details open>
 <summary>Kotlin</summary>